Expertise

 Indirect Cell-Based Assay:

-This format, requiring drug, a suitable cell line, and often an additional component like a ligand binding to the cellular receptor to generates a response.
+This format requires a drug, a suitable cell line, and often an additional component like a ligand binding to the cellular receptor to generate a response.
 The ligand-receptor interaction creates the assay response, but the drug, neutralizing the ligand, decreases this response.
 NAb obstructs drug function, restoring the assay response.

 Antagonist: Indirect Cell Based Assay